tm-a-t/TGPy/guide/docs/basics/asyncio.md

 ## Not familiar with asyncio?

 If you don’t know how to work with Python `async`/`await` keywords, check out the [official guide](https://docs.python.org/3/library/asyncio-task.html) first.
-You’ll need this to use TGPy.
+You’ll need this to use TGPy functions.

 ## Asyncio in TGPy